DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 ----------------------------------
 This test shows how to create and compare sparse distributed representations using *SDR* instances.
 It also shows how to use a *BasicScalarEncoder* to encode integer (or float) values into *SDR* instances.
+This library also provides other interesting encoders like the *BasicFeatureEncoder* and the *BasicFeatureArrayEncoder*.

 **Example implementation**
 ~~~~